 And then hit the plus sign to create that account.
 After you hit the plus sign, you will be brought to a screen like this.

-QuickBooks already knows we are trying to add an expense account.
-The only field it makes you select is the detail type.
-Don’t waste a lot of time wondering about this one, just select the type that seems to make the most sense to you.
+If you are creating a new Expense account, make sure the Category Type your choose is Expense.
+Don’t waste a lot of time wondering about what to choose for the Detail Type, just select the type that seems to make the most sense to you.
+Make sure the new account name you typed in is what you want.
 Once you’re done, hit Save and Close.
 You have just created a new account!

-Once you have the right account selected, either from the list or naming your own, simply click ADD.
+Once you have the right account selected, either from the list or creating your own, don’t forget to choose or add a Vendor name.
+Adding a Vendor name is very important as it makes finding and editing transactions at a later time very easy.
+Once you have the right vendor name and account selected, simply click ADD.
 Now that transaction has been coded and is done.

 Go through all of your transactions until everything has been coded.
-When everything in this account has been coded.
-Head back to your home screen, and go through the same process for the next financial account until you are all done.
+Go through the same process for all of your financial accounts until you are all done.

 In our example, we coded an expense.
 Coding revenue accounts is exactly the same.
 Notice that there are two columns of dollar values in each register.
-The left is for the expense, the right is for the revenue.
-Code your revenue in the right-hand column just as you would your expenses, but choose revenue accounts from your chart of accounts.
+The left is for money spent (expense), the right is for money received (income).
+Code your income in the right-hand column just as you would your expenses, but choose income accounts from your chart of accounts.

 The sooner you set up your small business bookkeeping system the better!
 Cross this item off your list now!
 Get started with QuickBooks, it will make your business life much easier!